Neutron-capture elements record the ordered chemical evolution of the disc over time: Introduction

 \section{Introduction}

-Chemical element abundances of stars encode the environment of their birth and can be used to characterise the formation of the Milky Way.
+Chemical abundances of stars encode properties of the environment in which they form and can be used to characterise the formation of the Milky Way.
 Beginning with the pioneering studies of the Sun and nearby stars \citep[][]{Payne1926, Russell1929}, the pursuit of a complete element genesis remains as a fundamental question, relevant to both astrophysics and nuclear physics (\citealp[e.g.,][]{Fowler1955,Burbidge1957,Wallerstein1997}).
-Significant progress has been made over the last half-century, and we can classify most elements into a small subset of primary groups, based on the their dominant formation mechanisms.
+Significant progress has been made over the last half-century, and we can classify most elements into a small subset of primary groups, based on the their dominant formation nucleosynthetic channels.
 Broadly speaking, elements can be organised into the $\alpha$, odd-Z, iron-peak, and neutron capture groups, and into further subgroups within each.
-This classification can subsequently be used to connect the relative conditions of the star forming environment to the way the Galaxy has formed and changed over time.
+The analysis of these different elemental classifications in different chemical planes can subsequently be used to connect the relative conditions in which a stellar population is formed to the way the Galaxy has formed and evolved over time.

 Progress in our understanding of chemical element distributions in stars in the Milky Way has been driven by large spectroscopic stellar surveys.
 These include \citealp[APOGEE:][]{Majewski2017}, \citealp[ GALAH:][]{Martell2017,Buder2020}, \citealp[LAMOST:][]{Zhao2012}, \citealp[RAVE:][]{Steinmetz2020}, \citealp[SEGUE:][]{Segue2009}, \citealp[$Gaia$-ESO:][]{Gilmore2012}, amongst others.
 The ability to determine precise chemical abundances from spectra for $>$ $10^5-10^6$ stars in the Galaxy is providing a wealth of data to be explored.
 Chemical abundance measurements, when coupled with precise phase space information from the \textit{Gaia} mission \citep[][]{Gaia2020}, and stellar ages \citep[e.g.,][]{Ness2016,Leung2019,Sharma2020, Hayden2020}, permit a full chemo-dynamical-age exploration of stellar populations, especially in the most massive Galactic stellar component: the Milky Way's disc (\citealp[e.g.,][]{Gratton1996,Fuhrmann1998,Fuhrmann2004,Adibekyan2011,Bovy2012,bovy2012b,Minchev2013,Bensby2014,Minchev2014,Hayden2015,Martig2016,Ness2016,Mackereth2017,Minchev2017,Antoja2018,Ciuca2018,Katz2018,Blancato2019,Bland2019,Bovy2019,Buder2019,Ness2019,Mackereth2019_disc,Hayden2020,Ciuca2021,Yuxi2021}) \footnote{This is of course an incomplete list (and highlights only some of the most recent work).
 For a comprehensive review on studies undertaken on unravelling the Milky Way disc, we refer the reader to Section 5 from \citet{Bland2016} and references therein.}.